The Shoebill, aka Balaeniceps rex, shoe-billed stork or whale-headed stork birds.

 Nkuringo Safaris’ birding safari itineraries usually include tracking the incredible shoebill in Mabamba or the Albert Delta.

-Unfortunately, the shoebill’s scarcity and mystique have made the gawky birds a big item on the illegal wildlife trade.
-According to the National Audubon Society, in Saudi Arabia and Dubai, enthusiasts are reported to pay more than $10,000 to add a Shoebill to their collection.
+Unfortunately, the shoebill’s scarcity and mystique have made the gawky birds a big item in the illegal wildlife trade.
+According to the National Audubon Society, in Saudi Arabia and Dubai, enthusiasts can pay more than $10,000 to add a Shoebill to their collection.

 Besides the poaching threats, fires and human encroachment also put the waterbirds at risk.
-Shoebills are shy birds requiring large areas of undisturbed habitat in which to breed—when people get too close, spooked Shoebills desert their nests, leaving eggs and chicks vulnerable to water lizards, snakes, and eagles.
+This whale-headed creature is a shy bird requiring large areas of undisturbed habitat in which to breed—when people spook them, they desert their nests, leaving eggs and chicks vulnerable to water lizards, snakes, and eagles.

 A 2016 IUCN Redlist population estimate suggested that 3,300 to 5,300 mature adults remain in the wild, down from 5,000 to 8,000 mature adults in 2008.